kokizzu/vaultdist1/README.md

 NOTE:

-- there's [issue with vault](//github.com/hashicorp/vault/issues/23814), that it can only store 5000-ish key before starting to get `read: connection reset by peer`, after a while it can write again, then get same error again after 5000-ish, repeat.
+- there's [issue with vault](//github.com/hashicorp/vault/issues/23814) (only for default kv engine, plugin version works fine), that it can only store 5000-ish key before starting to get `read: connection reset by peer`, after a while it can write again, then get same error again after 5000-ish, repeat.
-- `deleteplugin` didn't work, not sure what's the issue
+- `deleteplugin` didn't work, not sure what's the issue, probably because the storage always versioned